Feversun/dify-plugin-mem0/CONFIG.md

   - Reduce request frequency or increase `max_concurrent_memory_operations`
   - Consider using faster models (cloud APIs instead of self-hosted models)
   - Monitor for "rejecting new memory operation" messages indicating system overload

+**Problem**: Warning logs about invalid concurrency configuration values
+- **Cause**: Invalid or unset concurrency parameter values (cannot be converted to positive integers)
+- **Solution**:
+  - Check logs for specific warning messages indicating which parameter has an invalid value
+  - Ensure concurrency parameters are positive integers (minimum: 1, default: 40)
+  - Configure `max_concurrent_memory_operations` to control concurrency for all operations
+  - See [Performance Parameters](#step-3-configure-performance-parameters-optional-recommended-for-production) for detailed configuration logic

 **Problem**: Upgrade from v0.1.3 causes Internal Server Error
 - **Solution**: See [Upgrade Guide](#upgrade-guide) for detailed instructions.
 In summary: Always upgrade to v0.1.7+ for seamless compatibility (no action required).